eromatiya/plymouth-theme-arch10/README.md

 ### Installation

-+ Assuming that you already have configured plymouth, clone the repo.
++ Assuming that you already have configured plymouth, `clone` the repo.
-+ Assuming that you don't have an `arch10` folder in the plymouth theme directory, `$ cp plymouth-theme-arch10/ /usr/share/plymouth/themes/arch10`
++ `$ cp plymouth-theme-arch10/ /usr/share/plymouth/themes/arch10`.
+Overwrite `arch10` if you ever have one.
-+ `# plymouth-set-default-theme -R arch10`
++ `# plymouth-set-default-theme -R arch10`.
 + Done!
-If regenerating `initramfs` is a success, you can now `reboot`
+If regenerating `initramfs` image is a success, you can now `reboot`.

 ### License